intermine/im-docs/docs/get-started/create-your-mine.rst

 Next steps
 ----------------------------

 Congratulations!
+You now have an InterMine!
+Visit it at localhost:8080/tigermine. (replace `tigermine` with the name your chose for your mine)

 Next you will want to:

+* `learn how to use the InterMine webapp <http://intermine.org/tutorials/>`_
 * :doc:`customise your mine </webapp/properties/index>`
 * :doc:`add your own data sources </database/data-sources/custom/index>`
 * :doc:`join the intermine mailing list </support/mailing-list>`